ClaraML96/ClaraML96.github.io/index.markdown

 Join us as we uncover the narratives hidden within the numbers, illustrating how the subway serves as a barometer for New York City's ever-changing landscape.

+## ACT I : Understanding the subway usage

-## ACT I : When the City Celebrates, the Subway Becomes a Party
+## ACT II : When the City Celebrates, the Subway Becomes a Party

 ### New York City Marathon
 Every first Sunday in November, over 50,000 runners traverse all five boroughs for the [official New York City Marathon](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory).
 Stations near Central Park, like 59 St-Columbus Circle and 72 St, experience ridership spikes of 30–40% compared to typical Sundays.